 Curovate is an app designed by a physical therapist and a group of engineers dedicated to helping you recover after an ACL injury or surgery.
-Try our mobile app free for 10 days here!
+Try our mobile app for 5 days here!
 Check out what our app users are saying here!

 Yes!
 After your operated knee has healed and after 8-12 months of rehabilitation, you should be able to kneel.